FranzAndreiCanal/Canal_Snake_Game/README.md

 # Snake Game in Pygame

 + Hello!
-I am Franz Andrei Canal.
+I am Franz Andrei G. Canal.
 + In order to run the Snake Game, open the "main.py" which is contained inside the folder.
 + Note: Make sure that Pygame is installed in your device to avoid any errors.